cloud-gov/cg-site/_docs/services/aws-elasticsearchBETA.md

 ```
 4. Once your indexes are at least version `6.8`, you can move on to the final part!
 ### Upgrading ES 6.8 to 7.4
-1. Contact Cloud.gov Support to perform a ES 6.8 to ES 7.4 Upgrade Eligbility
+1. Contact Cloud.gov Support to perform a ES 6.8 to ES 7.4 Upgrade Eligibility
-2. Cloud.gov Support will let you know if it eligible or not
+2. Cloud.gov Support will let you know if your ES 6.8 instance is eligible to upgrade.
+We will be able to let you know which index is incompatible with ES 7.4.
+Cloud.gov Support will not have the ability to see why the index is incompatible.
-3. If is ready, then support can do the upgrade to ES 7.4
+3. If is ready, then support can do the upgrade to ES 7.4.
+This will result in some downtime.